-You don’t need a serger to get neat seam finishes.
+You don’t need a serger to get neat and durable seam finishes.
 Neatly finishing your seams not only makes your sewing look professional but keeps the edges from fraying so it lasts for years to come.
 If you are a beginner or don’t have a serger, then never fear!
-You can get great looking seams with a regular sewing machine.
+You can get great looking seams finishes with a regular sewing machine.

 Try some of these popular methods to finish seams without a serger.